Things to do in Santa Marta Colombia, Caribbean Coast

 Is Santa Marta safe for solo travelers?
 Santa Marta is generally considered safe to visit but it is always recommendable to apply some basic safety guidelines when traveling alone.
 Please have a look at my Safety Tips for Solo Travelers and Colombia Solo Travel Guide.

 I have been to Santa Marta as a solo female traveler several times since 2011 and always enjoyed my time.
 In fact, Santa Marta is one of my favorite cities in Colombia.
 You do get a little more attention as a woman compared to Colombia’s Andean cities, though.
-(For me personally this is not a big issue since I learned to simply ignore it in 6 years living in Rome…)
+(For me personally this is not a big issue since I learned to ignore it in 6 years living in Rome…)

 When it comes to hikes and treks, in Colombia it’s mostly better to go in a group (and, depending on the specific destination, with a local guide).
 Join our Colombia Solo Travelers Facebook Group to search for other solo travelers near you that share your interests.
+(Our focus is on female solo traveler needs and interests.)

-Best Time To Visit Santa Marta: Climate and Weather
+Best Time To Visit Santa Marta

 Santa Marta is hot throughout the year with a pleasant and sometimes crazy breeze between December and February (known as the “brisa loca”).
 Average day temperatures range approximately from 30 to 32°C (86-90°F), and average night temperatures from 23-25°C (73-77°F).
 The driest months in Santa Marta are December to March.
 If you travel in months with more rain, the hills around Taganga will turn beautifully green.

-Where To Go Next From Santa Marta
+Where To Go Next From Santa Marta Colombia

 You can easily get from Santa Marta to other interesting travel destinations in Colombia overland.
 Head North if you want to explore off-the-beaten-track Colombia, head South to get to get to some of Colombia’s top travel destinations.